-Main results are presented in table 2.
-The dependent variable in columns 1-2 is the inverse hyperbolic sine transformation of new COVID-19 cases at the county-month.
-The dependent variable in columns 3-4 is new COVID-19 cases per 100,000 individuals in the 2019 monthly workforce, and the dependent variable in columns 5-6 is COVID-19 deaths per 100,000.
+The dependent variable in columns 3-4 is new COVID-19 cases per 100,000 individuals in the workforce, and the dependent variable in columns 5-6 is COVID-19 deaths per 100,000.
 All specifications include county fixed effects, state-by-month fixed effects, and controls for county level of exposure to COVID-19 in April interacted with month fixed effects.
-Even columns additionally include controls for historical monthly employment in seasonal industries where working from home might not be possible.
+Even columns additionally include controls for historical monthly employment in other seasonal industries where working from home might not be possible.
+Explanatory variables of monthly employment by sector are measured in hundreds of workers.

-The results in columns 1-2 show that 100 additional workers in the historical monthly FVH workforce were associated with a 2.27-4.54% increase in COVID-19 cases.12 These semi-elasticities are based on mean FVH employment of 227 workers per county during the sample period.
-Similarly, 100 additional historical FVH workers were associated with 21.12-25.17 additional COVID-19 cases and 0.34-0.48 deaths per 100,000 individuals in the historical monthly workforce.
+The results in columns 1-2 show that 100 additional workers in the historical monthly FVH workforce were associated with 2.27-4.54% more COVID-19 cases within counties.
+These semi-elasticities are based on mean FVH employment (including employees of FLCs) of 227 workers per county-month.
+Similarly, 100 additional historical FVH workers were associated with 15.78-18.65 additional COVID-19 cases and 0.21-0.34 deaths per 100,000 individuals in the workforce.
 All coefficients are statistically significant at the 1% level.

-I find a statistically significant negative coefficient on historical employment in postharvest crop activities in columns 1 and 3.
-However, given that post-harvest crop employment is correlated with FVH employment, one should use caution in interpreting these coefficients apart from the coefficients on FVH employment.
-I do not find statistically significant coefficients on employment in other non-farm sectors.
+I find a statistically significant negative coefficient on historical employment in post harvest crop activities in columns 2 and 6.
+However, given that post harvest crop employment is correlated with FVH employment, one should use caution in interpreting these coefficients apart from the coefficients on FVH employment.
+I find that 100 additional construction workers were associated with 47.02 additional COVID-19 cases and 1.27 additional deaths per 100,000 individuals in the workforce.
+I do not find statistically significant coefficients on employment in other seasonal non-farm sectors.
 More importantly, inclusion of the additional controls leads to slightly larger coefficients on FVH employment, but no substantive changes on the coefficients of interest.